enrmarc/enrmarc.github.com/books.md

 ---
 layout   : default
-title    : Libros
+title    : Books
 permalink: /books/
 summary  : Fuck
 ---

-Una lista como cualquier otra.
+Some books I have read.
+A list like any other.

 #### *2016*